Boger City, North Carolina

-Boger City is a former town and present-day area in the city of Lincolnton in Lincoln County, North Carolina, United States.
+Boger City is a neighborhood of the city of Lincolnton in Lincoln County, North Carolina, United States.
 The population was 554 at the 2000 census, at which time it was erroneously listed as a census-designated place.

-In 1986, Boger City was annexed by Lincolnton.
+Boger City was an independent town before 1986, when it was annexed by Lincolnton.

 Geography

 According to the United States Census Bureau, the Boger City CDP had a total area of 0.7 sqmi, all land.